-1. Identification of proposed course: 1.1 Course prefix (subject area) and number: I 1.2 Course title: Senior Projects in Elementary 1.3 Credit Hours: 3 2.
-Proposed course title: Data-Driven Decisions in Elementary Education 3.
-Proposed abbreviated course title: Data Decisions in ELED (maximum of 30 characters/spaces) 4.
-Rationale for the revision of course title: All the title is changing to better reflect the purpose a 5.
-Proposed term for implementation: Fall 2020 6.
-Dates of prior committee approvals: School of Teacher Education 10-18-19 CEBS College Curriculum Committee Professional Education Council Undergraduate Curriculum Committee
+1.1 Course prefix (subject area) and number:1.2 Course title: Senior Projects in Elementar1.3 Credit Hours: 3

+2. Proposed course title: Data-Driven Decision-N Making in Elementary Education

+3. Proposed abbreviated course title: Data Decis (maximum of 30 characters/spaces) sions in ELED

+4. Rationale for the revision of course title: All the objectives remain the same for this course, but the title is changing to better reflect the purpose and content of the course.

+5. Proposed term for implementation: Fall 2020

+6. Dates of prior committee approvals:

+School of Teacher Education 10-18-19

+CEBS College Curriculum Committee 11/5/19

+Professional Education Council

+Undergraduate Curriculum Committee

+University Senate